 Larson completes the Memorial Day double, racing in the Indy 500 and then flying to Charlotte to win the Coca-Cola 600 the same day.

-Blaney wins the 600 miles in Charlotte, adding a Crown Jewel victory to his resume on the way to his 2023 Cup championship.
+Hamlin wins the 600 miles in Charlotte, adding a Crown Jewel victory to his resume on the way to his 2023 Cup championship.

-Keselowski wins his first Coca-Cola 600 in the No. 2 Ford.
+Truex wins the Coca-Cola 600.
 The race runs with no fans in attendance due to COVID-19.

 Truex leads a record 392 of 400 laps.
 The most dominant performance in Coca-Cola 600 history.
 An absolute masterclass at Charlotte.